atreyasha/spam-detection/src/docs/models.md

 #### 1. Support Vector Machine (SVM)

-Executing `train_svm.py` will conduct a grid-search to train a SVM using scikit-learn's SGDClassififer using mini-batch Stochastic Gradient Descent (MB-SGD).
+Executing `train_svm.py` will conduct a grid-search to train a SVM using scikit-learn's SGDClassifier using mini-batch Stochastic Gradient Descent (MB-SGD).
 Early-stopping based on validation dataset performance is included.
 The SGDClassifier's default kernel is the linear kernel, however an option can be passed to use the RBF kernel with a kernel approximation (RBFSampler).
 Further details can be found below:

 ```
 usage: train_svm.py [-h] [--epochs EPOCHS] [--patience PATIENCE]